What are the most exciting upcoming IPOs 2023 and beyond?

 Fanatics has raised several private funding rounds from investors, including the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), and Major League Soccer (MLS).
 The company often pairs substantial equity partnerships with exclusive licensing.

 The strategy has powered Fanatics to significant pre-IPO valuations over the past five years.
-Heavy outside ownership could lead to pressure to IPO in the coming year.
+Heavy outside ownership could lead to pressure to IPO when market conditions improve.

 Fanatics is headquartered in Jacksonville, Florida, with offices in New York, Manchester, U.K., and Boulder, Colorado.